jalacloud/mcp-cti/README.md

 ![ORKL + OTX](https://github.com/user-attachments/assets/8e6feb59-3735-4b29-8354-f8caa317fd5c)

 ## Overview
-This server directly connects to AlienVault's OTX DirectConnect API, allowing the Claude for desktop client to search, retrieve, and analyse cyber threat intelligence data.
-Use this tool to enhance your security analysis workflows by enabling Claude to access the most recent threat data, including:
+This server connects to AlienVault's OTX DirectConnect API, allowing the Claude for desktop client to search, retrieve, and analyse cyber threat intelligence data.
+Use this tool to interact with the OTX API using natural language prompting via Claude.
+By installing this MCP server, you get access to the most recent threat data, including:

 * Threat intelligence pulses
 * Indicators of compromise (IOCs)